Sunday, November 26, 2023

 “Shouldn’t be anywhere near the Oval Office.”

-August 3: To know Trump is to fear him and what he might do if he returns to office.
+826. August 3, 2023: To know Trump is to fear him and what he might do if he returns to office.
 In an interview on CNN, as summarized in Vanity Fair, his former Attorney General, Bill Barr, rips the former president.
 Speaking to Kaitlan Collins, Barr says his old boss “knew well he lost the election” in 2020.
 Barr also says he believes Special Counsel Jack Smith has probably piled up plenty of evidence, regarding a conspiracy to overturn the results of that election.
 “We’re only seeing the tip of the iceberg on this,” Barr tells Collins.
 “I think there is a lot more to come, and I think they have a lot more evidence as to President Trump’s state of mind.”

-“As the indictment says, they are not attacking his First Amendment right,” Barr continues.
-“He can say whatever he wants, he can even lie.
-He can even tell people that the election was stolen when he knew better.
-But that does not protect you from entering into a conspiracy.”
 He calls Trump’s conduct, as described in the indictment, “nauseating” and “despicable,” adding that “someone who engaged in that kind of bullying [of other elected officials] about a process that is fundamental to our system and to our self-government shouldn’t be anywhere near the Oval Office.”

-Former Vice President Mike Pence is no more charitable in describing the nature of the plot that was to have culminated on January 6.
-During an interview with Fox News, he was blunt.
+827. Former Vice President Mike Pence is no more charitable in describing the nature of the plot that was to have culminated on January 6.
+During an interview later, with Fox News, he was blunt.
 The real plan was to overturn the results of the election.
 “Let’s be clear on this point,” he told Martha MacCallum.
 “It wasn’t that they asked for a pause.
 The president specifically asked me, and his gaggle of crackpot lawyers [emphasis added, unless otherwise noted] asked me, to literally reject votes which would have resulted in the issue being turned over to the House of Representatives and chaos would have ensued.”

-Mr. Pence admits he is not sure it can be proved “beyond a reasonable doubt” that Mr. Trump broke the law – that he was part of an active conspiracy.
+828. Mr. Pence admits he is not sure it can be proved “beyond a reasonable doubt” that Mr. Trump broke the law – that he was part of an active conspiracy.
 He does say the goal was clear.
 He was asked by his boss to overturn the results of the 2020 election.
 He was being asked to steal the vote.

-August 4: Donald handles the situation with his usual maturity, issuing a warning to all who dare oppose him.
+830. August 4, 2023: The former president handles the situation with his usual maturity, issuing a warning to all who dare oppose him.
+Such as judges, juries, and potential witnesses.
+On Truth Social, Trump “truths” this gem:

 “IF YOU GO AFTER ME, I’M COMING AFTER YOU!”